Sub-Saharan Africa (developing only)

 Data Documentation and Dissemination

 All data generated are made publicly available (fully cleaned and with complete documentation) within twelve months of completion of each wave of data collection.
-The IHS3 data will be disseminated via the LSMS and the NSO websites.
+The IHS3 data are disseminated via the LSMS and the NSO websites.